TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_accelerometer.md

 ## Overview

-From 3.3b3_2, an accelerometer can be connected to collect resonance data.
-Nothing can yet be done with this information but input shaping is expected to be implemented in 3.4.
-The only type of accelerometers that are supported are LIS3DH (but not LIS3DSH).
+From 3.4b1, input shaping can be used to reduce ghosting.
+The only type of accelerometers that are supported are LIS3DH and the LIS3DSH.

 ### Wiring